Azurethi/Azurethi/statement.md

 ## Professional Milestones:

-- Developed a dockerized test environment deployment tool at KX that reduces hours of setup seconds.
+- Developed a dockerized test environment deployment tool at KX that reduces hours of setup to seconds.
 This significantly accelerated all team members ability to test and iterate on new features.

 - Quickly ramped up on an unfamiliar C codebase to tackle critical memory allocation and leak issues, enhancing system stability and alleviating team stress under tight deadlines.